 Money in Japan

 As we mentioned, Japan is quite an expensive country, but it is ultra safe!
-Pickpocketing is very rare here (if it is, it’s definitely not by Japanese citizens).
+Pickpocketing is very rare here (if it is, it is definitely not by Japanese citizens).
 You can feel really safe.
-A good option for travellers is to have Revolut where the Japanese currency, the yen, is available.
+A good option for travelers is to have Revolut where the Japanese currency, the yen, is available.
 Make sure you notify your bank of this before your trip.